migration

 - A thirty-day SLA on inbound data services agreements when Tebra acts as the receiving system, handled by a Tebra data specialist

-There are two known gotchas.
-First, the chart export does not carry author information forward; on import into another system, every chart entry's author defaults to a generic Admin Account.
-For a billing service that depends on attribution for compliance audits, plan to keep Tebra read-only access for the existing chart history rather than relying on the imported copy.
+Two gotchas matter.
+First, the chart export drops author attribution: on import into another system, every chart entry defaults to a generic Admin Account.
+If your compliance audits depend on attribution, keep Tebra read-only access for the existing chart history rather than relying on the imported copy.

 Second, the export is patient and clinical-centric.
-The working state of revenue cycle operations — open-claim follow-up notes, in-flight appeal documents, unposted ERAs sitting in the queue, mid-investigation denial threads — does not move cleanly through any per-practice system's export.
-That is not a Tebra-specific limitation; it is the reason a parallel run matters.
+The working state of revenue cycle operations does not come with it: open-claim follow-up notes, in-flight appeal documents, unposted ERAs in the queue, and mid-investigation denial threads.
+No bulk export moves that state cleanly, Tebra or otherwise, which is the reason a parallel run matters.

 Migration planning checklist